-Brock Fallon from Fallons Bus Service was happy Steelcorp’s proposal came out in front when he recently enquired about building a new bus depot.
+Brock Fallon from Fallons Bus Service was delighted with Steelcorp’s bus depot shed proposal which came out in front after when he recently enquired about building a new bus depot shed for his business.

 “I’ve built a shed with Steelcorp before in Wangaratta so I gave them a chance to quote for the Yarrawonga depot,” Mr Fallon says.
 “I was happy with the quote.”

 He was pleased to partner again with Steelcorp after previous projects with the team.

 “I’ve found them good to work with,” Mr Fallon says.
 “I’ve dealt with Ross in the past and Dale was good to deal with for this one.
 They get on with the job and get things done.
 They’re just good to deal with.”

 The Yarrawonga depot has two new steel structures: “One of the sheds is just a roof to park buses under.
 The other is a two-bay workshop with an office, lunchroom and toilets.”

 The structure that protects the fleet of buses has a footprint of 370 square metres and is 6m high.

 The other structure houses a lunchroom and toilets and features a two-bay workshop for bus repairs and maintenance.
 It has a footprint of 500 square metres and is 6m high.
 It also has an office located on a mezzanine floor.
 “We’ve done this before in another shed we’ve built and it works well,” Mr Fallon says.